ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Questions
 N/a

 [data]: # (Very strong work, Noah.
 I'm excited to see your concatenation work.
 Let's also think about where to spend your time so that you can get a good graph or two of your work.
-How will you identify when the sensors are buried?)
+How will you identify when the sensors are buried?
+Please use relative path names for figures and files here.
+Thanks!)